alex-s168/vs2-doc/ship_attachments.md

 ```

 ## Attachment class fields
-Every class you use as attachment needs to follow these rules:
+Every class you use as an attachment needs to follow these rules:

+- It should have the `com.fasterxml.jackson.annotation.JsonAutoDetect` annotation with the correct settings
-- All fields that you don't want to be saved in the world need to be marked
+- All fields that you don't want to be saved in the attachment need to be marked
-with `@com.fasterxml.jackson.annotation.JsonIgnore`
+with `@com.fasterxml.jackson.annotation.JsonIgnore`.
+This includes ships because otherwise they would recursively save themself.
 - All types of the fields that are not marked with
 `@com.fasterxml.jackson.annotation.JsonIgnore` need to be classes with a default
 constructor without arguments.
 This means that you can't use interfaces as types of these fields